RahjeeManuel/P1_COP4634/README.md

 # Project 1: Processes | CREATING YOUR OWN SHELL

 # Background
-The implementation of a simple shell that parses a command line entered by the user that creates new processes and executes programs with system calls.
+A simple shell is implemented which parses a command line entered by the user and creates new processes and executes programs with system calls.

 # Compilation
 Compiling the program with command: